slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The purpose of high education is first and foremost to meet people and build relationships."
 -- my teacher*

+> *"Education is kindling a flame, not the filling of a vessel."
+-- Socrates*

 Education leads toward a continuing self-discovery; training leads toward a final self-definition.
 School rewards generalists, the world not so.